EPR Representative logoEPR Representative

 What is the legal difference between a French EPR representative and a French distributor?

 They are legally distinct.
 The distributor takes title to the goods in France and is the producer themselves.
-The authorised representative does not take title — they act in the producer’s name under a civil mandate (Code civil, Articles 1984 and 1998).
+The authorised representative does not take title, they act in the producer’s name under a civil mandate (Code civil, Articles 1984 et seq.).
 Choosing one or the other changes who is on the SYDEREP register, who is invoiced by eco-organisms, and who bears penalty exposure.

 Did the EcoDDS ruling change the representative regime in practice?